wp-plugins/eshop-invoice/readme.txt

 == Changelog ==

+Version 0.3

+* Added a My Order Widget (development motivated by Claes, thanks for the donation!)

 Version 0.2

 * Corrected html error in the template, no image defined in Admin will not produce an error (was "File is not %PDF...blabla")

 * Removed dependency to eshop-users.php, useless to modify contact methods in this plugin.

 Version 0.1